 Graduation from any degree program at Kingdom College is a significant milestone in a student's life.
 Before graduation, it is essential to the student to know if he or she has met all of the requirements for graduation.
 It is the student's responsibility to complete and submit an Application for Graduation one semester prior to the intended date of graduation.
-The student will submit this completed application, along with any required documentation and fee to the Director of Enrollment and Student Life.
-The student as eligible for graduation one semester prior to graduation one semester for graduation one semester student as eligible for graduation one semester prior to graduation prior be graduated by the prior be graduation prior be graduated by
+The student will submit this completed application, along with any required documentation and fee to the Director of Enrollment and Student Services.
+The student should meet regularly with the advisor and the advisor will either recommend or deny the student as eligible for graduation one semester prior to graduation.
+Any student recommended for graduation must complete all requirements for graduation or that student will not have a degree posted.